johnpmayer/fastai-1/README.md

 - [x] Reading
 - [ ] Lecture & Exercises
-  - 42 minutes in so far, finished up the gradient descent section
+  - 42 minutes in so far, finished up the gradient descent section. updated to get exact numbers

 ## Lesson 4